jeehzx/PalaceSugar-Ecommerce/README.md

-## E-commerce Website (PalaceSugar)
+## E-commerce Website (**PalaceSugar**)

-I'm beginner web dev, this is an e-commerce project developed ugitsing Next.js, MongoDB, Cloudinary, DaisyUI, Zustand, Bcrypt.js, and NextAuth.
+I'm beginner web dev, this is an e-commerce project developed ugitsing Next.js, MongoDB, DaisyUI, Zustand, Bcrypt.js, and NextAuth.
 The goal of this project is to create an online platform for selling.

 ## Technologies Used

-- **Next.js 14**: React framework for server-side rendering (SSR) and static site generation (SSG).
+- **Next.js**: React framework for server-side rendering (SSR) and static site generation (SSG).
 - **MongoDB**: NoSQL database for storing product, user, and order information.
-- **Cloudinary**: Image hosting and asset management service.
 - **DaisyUI**: CSS framework for Tailwind CSS that facilitates creating responsive and stylish interfaces.
 - **Zustand**: Library for managing global state in React applications simply and efficiently.
 - **Bcrypt.js**: Library for hashing user passwords before storing them in the database.